If you struggle to save, use supermarket Christmas saving cards to spread the cost – many also pay a bonus at Christmas

-- RetailMeNot have said we’ll be spending an average of £473.83
+- RetailMeNot has said we’ll be spending an average of £473.83

 - Comparethemarket suggest we’ll be spending £640

 - Nationwide thinks it’s closer to £645

-- American Express believe the costs to be much higher at £1,484
+- American Express believes the costs to be much higher at £1,484

 These vast sums – for just a few days in December – aren’t all paid in cash either.

 22% of people are likely to pay for Christmas on credit cards.
 Of those who used credit cards the year before, 25% of people are still paying the debt off, meaning Christmas is becoming even more expensive!

 One option to avoid putting Christmas on the credit card is to start saving a bit of money each month starting now.
-Then, come December, you won’t feel the pressure to borrow money you can’t afford.
+Then, come December, you won’t feel the pressure to borrow the money you can’t afford.

 Christmas Saving Clubs will see your money saved, with you having no access to it.
 This will mean you can’t dip into it if you find your self short one month.

 You will also likely earn money back on what you save – which can come in higher than saving in a normal bank savings account.

 Most saving clubs are with supermarkets and are locked into that one shop – so you will only be able to spend the money with them.
 This may not be a problem if you plan to do your food shop with that specific retailer.

 Be aware, your money does not have the same protection as a high street bank (so no FSCS deposit protection).
 Most of the supermarkets are real big players so it’s unlikely to be a problem.
 Definitely still something to keep in mind though.